 lamp sicilian Moorish heads white Ceramic Caltagirone wedding gift

-The "teste di moro" exist in Sicily for several centuries have been brought to fame in recent years, by the designers "Dolce and Gabbana" who have dedicated an entire collection to Sicily.
+The "teste di moro" exist in Sicily for several centuries have been brought to fame in recent years, by famous designers who have dedicated an entire collection to Sicily.

 100% secure transactions